-Goal: Facilitate an expansion of housing and supportive services offered to homeless families and individuals in Prince William County over a five-year period.
+1 Goal Name Support Efforts to Combat Homelessness Goal Description Goal: Facilitate an expansion of housing and supportive services offered to homeless families and individuals in Prince William County over a five-year period.
 Objectives: Continue to provide support for service providers within the Continuum of Care to serve homeless and at-risk households in the Prince William Area.
-This will include the following actions:

-- 1. Support and encourage non-profit participation in a Homeless Management Information System (HMIS). - 2.
-Provide ESG funds to Rapid-Re-housing Program to assist homeless individuals and households with income at or below 30% of Area Median Income, sleeping in an emergency shelter; a place not meant for human habitation; or in a hospital or institution for up to 180 days but previously housed in an emergency shelter or place not meant for human habitation prior to entry into the hospital or institution; or graduating from, or timing out of, a transitional housing program; or victims of domestic violence. - 3.
-Provide ESG funds for operation and supportive services for Emergency Shelter facilities that provide shelter for homeless persons and families and persons at risk of becoming homeless. - 4.
-Provide ESG funds for operation and supportive services for Emergency Shelter, Domestic Violence Shelter and Transitional Housing facilities that provide shelter for homeless persons and families and persons at risk of becoming homeless. - 5.
-Provide ESG funds for operation and supportive services for Transitional Housing and Emergency Shelter facilities that provide transitional housing for homeless persons and families transitioning to permanent assisted housing or other housing. - 6.
-Provide CDBG funds for operation and supportive services for Transitional Housing and Emergency Shelter facilities that provide transitional housing for homeless persons and families transitioning to permanent assisted housing or other housing. - 7.
-Transportation for Homeless and Low-Moderate Income - 8.
-Support ESG program with ESG Program Administration funds
+This will include the following actions: Support and encourage non-profit participation in a Homeless Management Information System (HMIS).
+Provide ESG funds to Rapid-Re-housing Program to assist homeless individuals and households with income at or below 30% of Area Median Income, sleeping in an emergency shelter; a place not meant for human habitation; or in a hospital or institution for up to 180 days but previously housed in an emergency shelter or place not meant for human habitation prior to entry into the hospital or institution; or graduating from, or timing out of, a transitional housing program; or victims of domestic violence.
+Provide ESG funds for operation and supportive services for Emergency Shelter facilities that provide shelter for homeless persons and families and persons at risk of becoming homeless.
+Provide ESG funds for operation and supportive services for Emergency Shelter, Domestic Violence Shelter and Transitional Housing facilities that provide shelter for homeless persons and families.
+Provide ESG funds for operation and supportive services for Emergency Shelter, Domestic Violence Shelter and Transitional Housing facilities that provide shelter for homeless persons and families.
+Provide ESG funds for operation and supportive services for Emergency Shelter, Domestic Violence Shelter and Transitional Housing facilities that provide shelter for homeless persons and families and persons at risk of becoming homeless.
+Provide ESG funds for operation and supportive services for Transitional Housing and Emergency Shelter facilities that provide transitional housing for homeless persons and families transitioning to permanent assisted housing or other housing.
+6. Provide CDBG funds for operation and supportive services for Transitional Housing.
+7. Transportation for Homeless and Low-Moderate Income 8.
+Support ESG program with ESG Program Administration funds 9.
+Provide HOME ARP and HOME funds for rental assistance for HUD qualified populations